Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max: huh!?
 You did what!?

-Spike: well you said you would so someone had to it
+Spike: well you said you wouldn't so someone had to do it

 Max tells that it is impossible but spike him not he he has this acient tech he found or learned about